Do you use your LinkedIn as an online resume?

 Your LinkedIn Profile Isn’t About You

-Your potential customers don’t care about skills you acquired in a myriad of jobs, and they don’t want to read a slew of phrases like “boosted productivity” or “exceeded sales goals.”
+Your potential customers don’t care about the skills you acquired in a myriad of jobs, and they don’t want to read a slew of phrases like “boosted productivity” or “exceeded sales goals.”

 People care about themselves, and in this context, what you can do for them.
 Your profile is the best place to showcase your value proposition.